• Skip to main content

 Brown Rice Pasta

-This is a wholesome and nutritious gluten free alternative; and is readily available in most grocery stores.
+This is a wholesome and nutritious gluten free pasta alternative; and is readily available in most grocery stores.
 It is less processed than white flour and therefore contains more nutrients.
 An excellent source of manganese and selenium, brown rice has almost four times the amount of insoluble fiber than white rice.

 Buckwheat Pasta

 Grown the world over, buckwheat creates tender and chewy pasta.
 Another common name for them is the Japanese derived variety known as soba noodles.
 Buckwheat is gluten free; but buyers beware, it is often mixed with potato, rice or wheat flour in order to make pasta.
+Read the label.
 Due to its elevated level of manganese, buckwheat noodles may help metabolize cholesterol.

-So you see, regardless of whether you are gluten intolerant or simply trying to avoid the post pasta slump, there really is are healthy pasta alternatives for everyone!
 Were some of these non wheat pasta options new to you?
 What are some of your favorite types of pasta?

 Related Posts: